-Craig Figes - Captain of the British Men’s Water Polo Team, powered by British Gas
+Craig Figes - Captain of the British Men’s Water Polo Team

 With a strong family history in the water it was no doubt British team captain Craig would soon make his mark in the pool.